Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Methodology

 \subsection{Baseline Analysis of Style Similarity Models}

-As an initial step, we explore a sentence-transformer-based method that uses pretrained embeddings to compute pairwise similarity between text chunks.
-Each pair is assigned a label based on its computed similarity score.
-However, early experiments with fixed threshold rules for labelling yielded inconsistent and often unstable outcomes—particularly during fine-tuning—highlighting the need for a more adaptive, semantically grounded labelling scheme.

-To validate the reliability of sentence-transformer embeddings for style similarity detection, we conducted a controlled experiments based on the content of dataset from authors with 2 different book in same subjects, and this test have 4 different subjects. in our dataset were selected, and their texts were segmented into chunks ranging from 500 to 3000 words and test pairs are fixed in number 3000 and balanced for each subjects as a stability test.
-Only intra-author chunk pairs were constructed to isolate stylistic consistency and eliminate content-level confounds.
-The resulting similarity scores were interpreted as a proxy for authorial style similarity.
+As an initial step, we explore a sentence-transformer baseline that uses pretrained embeddings to compute pairwise similarity between text chunks.
+Each pair is assigned a binary label indicating whether the two chunks are written by the same author.
+We then analyse the resulting similarity score distributions to assess whether off-the-shelf embeddings provide sufficient separation, or whether style-specific fine-tuning is necessary.
+To validate the reliability of sentence-transformer embeddings for style similarity detection, we conduct a controlled experiment using authors with two different books within the same subject across four subjects.
+Texts are segmented into 500–3000-word chunks, and we sample 3{,}000 pairs per subject with balanced composition as a stability test.
+We construct both intra-author and cross-author pairs to isolate stylistic consistency while reducing content-level confounds, and interpret the resulting similarity scores as a proxy for authorial style similarity.